-30. Xero App Store: Depending on your region, you may be able to purchase our services or third-party products through the Xero App Store.
+31. Xero App Store: Depending on your region, you may be able to purchase our services or third-party products through the Xero App Store.
 When you connect your subscription to an app, you’re responsible for paying all fees and taxes associated with your use of that app.
 You authorize us to process these payments for you using the payment method you provide to us.
-Learn more about the Xero App Store, including how to manage your connected apps here.
+Learn more about the Xero App Store, including how to manage your connected apps, on Xero Central.

 Maintenance, downtime and data loss